-Pet insurance in the UK wider coverage than just health care.
+Pet insurance in the UK generally offers wider coverage than just health care.
 Most policies offer some or all of the following added features.
-3rd party liability is somewhat standard, whereas the other features may or may not be covered on your policy, or may be available as an add on for extra cost.
+3rd party liability is somewhat standard, and can protect you financially against damage or injury such as a dog bite.
+Other features may or may not be covered on your policy, or may be available as an add on for extra cost.

 - 3rd party liability (people and property)

 - Advertising and Reward

 - Boarding fees

 Before buying a policy, be sure to understand how pet insurance works.
 Read through the terms thoroughly to see if the offered coverage is sufficient for the needs of both you and your pet.